Towards Data Auctions with Externalities: Revenue Maximization

 where the first, third and last equality use the law of total expectation, the second equality is just a change of index and the penultimate is by definition of $\ty_i$.

 Combining the previous derivations, we get that the revenue maximizing problem is equivalent to maximizing

 where $\ty_i$ is the interim allocation computed from $x_i$ and must be non-decreasing by Proposition \ref{prop:BNIC_char}.
 Hence, we see that the objective function as well as the BNIC and IR constraints can be written solely in terms of the functions $(\ty_i)_{i\in N}$.
-It is thus sufficient to optimize over them separately, under the constraint that $\ty_i$ be non-decreasing and $[0,1]$-valued.
-Given an optimal choice of $(y^\star_i)_{i\in N}$, we can then define $x_i$ and $p_i$ as in the proposition statement.
+It is thus sufficient to optimize over each summand separately, under the constraint that $\ty_i$ be non-decreasing and $[0,1]$-valued.